DorielRivalet/MHFZ_Overlay/FAQ.md

 - System resources: Recording gameplay with OBS and running an overlay can be resource-intensive, especially if your computer has limited CPU or GPU resources.
 Try closing any unnecessary programs, lowering in-game graphics settings, or upgrading your hardware to meet the requirements for recording and overlay usage.

 - Overlay settings: The settings of the overlay can also impact performance.
 Make sure your overlay settings are optimized for performance, such as using lower resolution and disabling any unnecessary features.
+Try one of the configuration presets, such as Speedrun, Zen or HP only.
+Lastly, try reducing the maximum resolution values.

 - OBS settings: Review your OBS settings to ensure they are optimized for recording.
 Adjusting bitrate, resolution, and frame rate settings in OBS can help improve performance while recording with an overlay.